01binary/360-video-pipeline/README.md

 I use either [Red Giant Denoiser III](https://www.redgiant.com/products/magic-bullet-denoiser) which has a built-in re-sharpening pass, or a combination of [Neat Video Reduce Noise](https://www.neatvideo.com/) and [Boris FX VR Sharpen](https://borisfx.com/effects/continuum-vr-sharpen-1/).

-When using **Denoiser III** plug-in, I often turn off the re-sharpening pass and set other settings lower to reduce noise on light halos and make everything look smoother without increasing noise.
+When using the **Denoiser III** plug-in, I often turn off the re-sharpening pass and set other settings lower to reduce noise on light halos and make everything look smoother without increasing noise.
 If the video was well lit I can usually get away with a small amount of re-sharpening.

-When using **Neat Video** plug-in, I select an area with the most noise and use the automatic profile analysis to let the plug-in decide what to do.
+When using the **Neat Video** plug-in, I select an area with the most noise and use the automatic profile analysis to let the plug-in decide what to do.
 The results are always great, although this plug-in often takes more time to process than Denoiser III.
 When possible, I apply a re-sharpening pass with **Boris FX VR Sharpen**.

 ### Re-sampling